skill-comply

 Full Analysis

-• Sanitization: No validation, sanitization, or filtering is performed on the input skill content or the resulting LLM-generated setup commands.
+• Sanitization: No validation, sanitization, or safety filtering is applied to the untrusted skill content before it is used to generate further executable shell commands.

 Recommendations